JonayedMohiuddin/8bit-PIPELINED-MIPS/README.md

 # 8-bit Pipelined MIPS Processor

-This repository contains an 8-bit MIPS(Microprocessor without Interlocked Pipelined Stages) processor designed in **Logisim**, supporting both pipelined and non-pipelined architectures.
-The project includes a custom assembler to convert MIPS assembly code into binary files for Logisim's instruction ROM.
+This repository contains an 8-bit MIPS (Microprocessor without Interlocked Pipelined Stages) processor designed in **Logisim**, supporting both pipelined and non-pipelined architectures.
+The project includes a custom assembler to convert MIPS assembly code into binary files for MIPS instruction ROM.
 An extended version of the processor features I/O peripheral support, along with a playable **Snake Game** implemented in MIPS assembly.

 ---